-I’ll tell you later why I think we were destined to have our last meal in Europe here at Ponto Final, but in the meantime, check out these photos from what has to be one of the most unique and memorable dining experiences in Lisbon.
+I’ll tell you later why I think we were destined to have our last meal in Europe here at Ponto Final, but in the meantime, check out these photos from what has to be one of the most unique and memorable restaurants in Lisbon.

 We learned about Ponto Final from the very entertaining Lisbon episode of Somebody Feel Phil on Netflix.

 Ponto Final is a Portuguese waterfront restaurant in Almada, just across the Tagus River from Lisbon.
 To get there, you’ll need to take a 20-minute ferry ride from the Cais do Sodré ferry terminal in Lisbon.

 After disembarking the ferry at Cacilhas terminal, you’ll need to walk about a kilometer along a pier by a row of what look like abandoned warehouses.
 Unless you already know about this place, then there’s no way you’d ever think there’d be a restaurant at the end of that pier.
 It’s odd location definitely adds to the experience.

 If I remember correctly, we started the walk around 6PM, just when the sun was starting to set but it was still brutally hot.
 There’s no shade so be prepared to reach Ponto Final a little darker than when you started.

 On the walls of the abandoned buildings are some pretty great examples of street art.
 It was way too hot for us to appreciate them so we enjoyed them on the walk back.
 When it’s that hot, one kilometer feels more like ten.

 Just when it feels like you’ve been walking forever, you’ll turn a corner and spot the restaurant with this small patch of sandy beach just before it.